patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

 ### General information

+All Physical items (armor, equipment, shields and weapons) have the following data values in common:
+- cost (together with the denomination)
+- weight
+- availability

 #### equipment state

 Every physical item (armor, equipment, shield or weapon) has a status which defines the equipped state. the following states are possible: